being an infj

 6. Stop you from being held hostage to your fears

 INFJs are often held back because they’re perfectionists who take criticism to heart.
 They also have high expectations, both for themselves and for others.
 If they fall victim to a negativity loop, they can end up failing to take opportunities because they’re so scared about what might happen that they choose not to risk it.
-When this happens, you can end up in a downward spiral.
+When this occurs, you can end up in a downward spiral.
 With a compassionate coach, you can learn to turn that spiral around.
-If you can allow yourself to learn, not just cognitively but deep in your heart, that it is safe for you to take risks and to shine as you are, you will be able to achieve more in life and simultaneously feel free and confident.
+If you can allow yourself to learn, not just cognitively but also deep in your heart, that it is safe for you to take risks and to shine as you are, you will be able to achieve more in life and simultaneously feel free and confident.

 7. Celebrate you so you can learn to do it for yourself